microsoft/nni/docs/en_US/reference/experiment_config.rst

 See training service's document for details.

 In local mode, setting the field to zero will prevent trials from accessing GPU (by empty ``CUDA_VISIBLE_DEVICES``).
-And when set to ``None``, trials will be created and scheduled as if they do not use GPU, but they can still use all GPU resources if they want.
+And when set to ``None``, trials will be created and scheduled as if they did not use GPU, but they can still use all GPU resources if they want.